lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 We have, until now, skipped over a crucial part of the quantum computation
 process: the role of quantum measurements.
-Quantum data, in isolation, is inherently inaccessible to humans: we cannot consume or process it!
+Quantum data, in isolation, is inherently inaccessible to us and the broader macroscopic world.
 A result from a quantum computation is only of value if we can probe it and get some readout value that we can display to the user or return to whoever launched the quantum computation.

 Quantum physics measurements fundamentally differ from our classical understanding of just "reading out" data that is already there.
 This is the